America 250 at the Library: Land Grants

 When the United States federal government was established in 1789, it assumed responsibility for the pensions of Revolutionary War veterans.
 Grants were signed by the president himself, and used to encourage westward expansion.
 Every president before Andrew Jackson personally signed such grants.

-You will also see early examples from Virginia signed by governors Patrick Henry and (on loan from the Dicoese of Wheeling Charleston) Edmund Randolph, a signer of the Constitution.
+And from Virginia, signed by governors Patrick Henry and (on loan from the Dicoese of Wheeling Charleston) Edmund Randolph, a signer of the Constitution.
+These are land grants that prove a settler bought parcels of land in the Ohio territory.
+They contain interesting landmarks, including specific types of trees, to mark the boundaries of the parcels.

 You may view scans of these documents below and click to read downloadable transcriptions in our document center.